Wentworth Military Academy and College: Academic accreditation

 Wentworth's college was accredited by the Higher Learning Commission.
 The Higher Learning Commission placed Wentworth on probation in late 2015 "because of concerns related to integrity regarding the College's finances and resources to support its academic programs and operations."
 The high school was accredited by AdvancED, formerly the (North Central Association of Colleges and Schools).

 Current status of the school and grounds

-Following its closure in May 2017, the campus was put up for sale and purchased in June of 2020 by Jubilee University, a Christian music and performing arts organization based in St. Louis.
-They are currently in operation and plan to house as many as 600 students on the campus once COVID restrictions are reduced.
+Following its closure in May 2017, the campus was put up for sale and purchased in June 2020 by Jubilee University, a Christian music and performing arts organization based in St. Louis.
+The buildings remain vacant since the academy's closure and have fallen into disrepair.

 National Historic District

 The Wentworth Military Academy was listed as a national historic district on the National Register of Historic Places in 1980.
 The district encompasses seven contributing buildings erected from approximately 1830 to 1920.
 They are Hickman Hall (1907); "D" Company (1884); The Administration Building (1865, 1895, 1905 and 1938); The Student Union (1914, 1920 and 1966); Marine Barracks (1918 and 1928); Superintendent's Residence (1838 and 1848); and Junior Barracks (1920).